There Are Real Reasons For Linux To Replace ifconfig, netstat and Other Classic Tools - Slashdot

 "ip" (and "ip2" and whatever that other candidate not-so-better not-so-replacement of ifconfig was) all have the same problem: They try to be the one tool that does everything "ip".
 That's "assign ip address somewhere", "route the table", and all that.
 But that means you still need a complete zoo of other tools, like brconfig, iwconfig/iw/whatever-this-week.

 In other words, it's a modeling difference.
-On sane systems, ifconfig _configures the interface_, for all

-Should the ip rule stuff be part of route or a separate command?

-There are things that could be better with ip.
-IIRC it's very fussy about where the table selector goes in the argument list but route doesn't support this at all.
+On sane systems, ifconfig _configures the interface_, for all protocols and hardware features, bridges, vlans, what-have-you.
+And then route _configures the routing table_.
+On linux... the poor kids didn't understand what they were doing, couldn't fix their broken ifconfig to save their lives, and so went off to reinvent the wheel, badly, a couple times over.

 Re: (Score:2)